8832/cse15l-lab-reports/lab1.md

 ```
 **Using `cat` command with a path to a directory as an argument:** \
 The current working directory is /home. \
-The cat command is used to print the contents of *files*, not directory.
+The cat command is used to print the contents of *files*, not directories.
 Thus, when running this command with a directory argument, we get the output notifying us that our argument is a directory.
 See below.
 ```
 [user@sahara ~]$ cat lecture1/
 cat: lecture1/: Is a directory